zdh2292390/zdh2292390.github.io/_pages/about.md

 News
 ------
+09/2023: Invited to serve as a reviewer for INFORMS Journal on Computing. \\
+09/2023: Invited to serve as a reviewer for Nature Communications. \\
 03/2023: Invited to serve as a reviewer for [AMCIS 2023](https://amcis2023.aisconferences.org/)! \\
 02/2023: Invited to serve as a PC member for [KDD 2023](https://kdd.org/kdd2023/)! \\
 09/2022: So glad to receive the Student Scholarship from INFORMS Workshop on Data Science, thanks!\\